armory-training/spintroui/README.md

 # spintroui
 # SCN
 #gpraneethkumar
-#triggering change to deploy manifest in excercise 3
+#triggering change to deploy manifest in exercise 3
+#triggering change to bake in exercise 5